 (4) Infrastructural aspects

-In the most basic form, Member countries can record hazardous events in a simple spreadsheet containing the event’s attributes on a standard computer.
+In the most basic form, Member countries/territories [Hong Kong, China] can record hazardous events in a simple spreadsheet containing the event’s attributes on a standard computer.

 More advanced implementation of the WMO-CHE be made in the form of a dedicated database (e.g. MySQL, PostgreSQL, which are open-source, or other more advanced proprietary database systems) with data entry standardization.
 These types of databases can be augmented with product developments such as analysis of events, derivation of statistics, or visualization purposes.
 For quality assurance, toolbox scripts containing quality control procedures can be made by using open-source languages with database processing capabilities (e.g. R or Phyton).